 • Creates “coherent” ideas and stories

-• Creates a sense of cognitive ease to illusions of truth, pleasant and comfortable feelings
+• Creates a sense of cognitive ease to illusions of truth, pleasant, and comfortable feelings

 • Activates the “mental shotgun” – jumps to conclusions